ilyashusain/cloud_independent_cluster_kubespray/README.md

 helm init --service-account tiller
 ```

-You can now deploy helm charts on to your cluster, be it from the rancher web UI (<cluster name>/Default, select "Apps" from the top panel, then click "Launch"), or from the command line, this decision is up to you.
+You can now deploy the EFK helm chart on to your cluster, be it from the rancher web UI (<cluster name>/Default, select "Apps" from the top panel, then click "Launch", scroll down until you see the EFK stack and click "view details", scroll down again and click "Launch"), or from the command line, this decision is up to you as the result is the same.